Guelph Junction Railway: Guelph and Goderich Railway

 The Railway promoted an expansion of its operations through the incorporation of the Guelph and Goderich Railway in 1901, which added a line extending 80 mile from Guelph to Goderich that was completed in August 1907.
 The GJR was authorized to transfer its present northwest line to either the CPR or the G&G in order to further the project.
 The whole line was leased to the CPR, which had also incurred the cost of building it, and it was vested in the CPR, and the company dissolved, in 1956.
 It was in use until 1988 when it was abandoned by the CPR.

 Guelph Junction Express

-From Summer 2008 to August 2011, a 4.5 hour passenger tour service travelled the entire Guelph Junction Railway track as the Guelph Junction Express with its own 1950's vintage stainless steel cars.
+From Summer 2008 to August 2011, a 4.5 hour passenger tour service travelled the entire Guelph Junction Railway track as the Guelph Junction Express with its own 1950s vintage stainless steel cars.
 The service was owned by private individuals operating as Destiny Tours International.